Manitoba Escarpment: Geology

 The final form of the escarpment was not created until the end of the last ice age, between 9,000 and 10,000 years ago.
 During the ice age, much of North America was covered by the Laurentide Ice Sheet.
 As the ice sheet began to melt and recede, the meltwaters became trapped between the higher-elevated land to the west and the remaining portion of the ice sheet to the east, which steepened the slopes of the escarpment to give it the form it has today.

 The Pasquia and Porcupine Hills, and the Duck and Riding Mountains, did already exist before the ice age, but it was after the ice age that the eastern slopes were steepened into an escarpment.

 Ecology

 The forests of the hills are mixed, and consist of mainly aspen, poplar, spruce, and fir.
-Clusters of white birch are also prevent.
+Clusters of white birch are also prevalent.
 Drier parts of the hills contain jack pines, while wetter parts contain tamarack.
 A dense layer of shrubs and herbs exists below the trees, and the forest floor is covered by mosses, ferns, and grass.

 The isolated nature of these hills means that many rare plant species can be found here.
 For example, the Hudson Bay, SK area has at least 6 species of rare violets and 21 species of rare orchids.